y86/elixir-style-guide/README.md

 ### Modules

 * <a name="module-layout"></a>
-  Use a consistent structure when calling `use`/`import`/`alias`/`require`: call them in this order and group multiple calls to each of them.
+  Use a consistent structure when calling `use`/`import`/`alias`/`require`: call them in this order, group multiple calls to each of them and sort them alphabetically.
   <sup>[[link](#module-layout)]</sup>

   ```elixir